This guide deals with the creation and management of tiered loyalty programs.

 Click “+ Add a tier” in the “VIP” tab to create a VIP tier.

 Enter a name and the Q and NQ point multipliers.
-These values are independent from the standard Q-based tier system.
+These values are independent of the standard Q-based tier system.

 To finish click the green “Create” button in the lower right of the screen.